haidodev/oop_lab/README.md

 7. Unique item in a list "feature/equals-override"
 8. Sort media in the cart "feature/comparison"
 9. Create a complete console application in the Aims class "feature/command-line-interface"
+10. Constructors of whole classes and parent classes "topic/class-diagram"